Bryophytes

 Plagiochila carringtonii

-Bryophyte Phylogenetics and Architectural Evolution
+Bryophyte Phylogenetics and Taxonomy

 We have world-leading taxonomic and phylogenetic expertise in several bryophyte groups, including the moss class Polytrichopsida, complex thalloid liverworts and "early-diverging" pleurocarpous lineages.